Question: When did Hog Days begin exactly?

 Answer: So what do you mean by EXACTLY?

-We had a Hog Day in 1950 that was similar to the one day events in 1948 and 1949.
-No records have been found of Hog Day being observed in 1951 or 1952.
+We had a Hog Days celebration in 1950 that was similar to the prior year event in 1949.
+No records have been found of Hog Days being observed in 1951 or 1952.
 However, in 1952, the Kewanee High School Future Farmers of America Chapter and its advisor, Jim Golby, revived the barrow show event setting up pens on the track at the KHS stadium.

 A similar barrow show was held in 1954, again coordinated by Golby and the FFA, not long after Kewanee completed celebrating its Centennial.
-The centennial, held in July of that year, featured a huge parade and, get ready for this, the world's largest outdoor "FREE" barbecue, designed to feed over 50 thousand people.
+The centennial, held Thursday, July 15 thru Sunday, July 18 of that year, featured a huge parade on Sunday and, get ready for this, the world's largest outdoor FREE barbecue, designed to feed over 50 thousand people.
 (Please click here for more on the one and only free barbecue ever held!)
 Pits were actually dug into a city parking lot at Chestnut and First Streets, filled with hickory wood and lit!
 Eudell Watts and Joe Rule were in charge of the cooking.
 In 1955, under sponsorship of the Kewanee Chamber of Commerce and the Henry County Farm Bureau, the not for profit organization Hog Capital Barbecue, Inc. was formed with Dallas Brown the first Chairman.
 (Please click here for a complete listing of all Hog Festival Chairpersons from 1955 through present).
 This is where the clock starts ticking for us...as an organization, we were officially "born" in 1955.
 A simple event was held in November, 1955 which also featured a barbecue.
 Pork chops were purchased from the local Piggly Wiggly store!
 Most local folk insist that the 1954 Centennial was the first "real" Hog Days.
-Wishing to keep everyone happy and correct on the issue, we start the annual count with 1954 as the first celebration (making 2010 the 57th annual Hog Days) even though the organization managing the present day event didn't come into existence until a year later and some of the key moments resulting in what we now know as Hog Days took place in the 1940s and early 1950s!
-See what we mean by the trickiness of using the word "exactly!"
+Wishing to keep everyone happy and correct on the issue, we start the annual count with 1954 as the first celebration even though the organization managing the present day event didn't come into existence until a year later and some of the key moments and early "prototypes" resulting in what we now know as Hog Days took place in the 1940s and early 1950s!
+See what we mean by the trickiness of words like "begin" and "exactly!"

 In 1956, articles of incorporation were finalized with Darl Fike and Ivan Frey named as co-chairmen.
 The final charter was issued on September 17, 1956 by the State of Illinois.
 (Please click here for a look at the original charter).

-Finally, after years of jumping around on the calendar between July and November, it was decided in 1959 to permanently hold the event as a three day affair on Labor Day weekend each year.
-So many events evolved afterward, that it became necessary to add a fourth day...Friday!
-And, as time goes along, other events have been added to the days leading up to Labor Day weekend as well.
+Finally, after years of jumping around on the calendar between July and November, it was decided in 1959 to ALWAYS hold the celebration on Labor Day weekend each year and so it has been ever since.
+Various events evolved afterward, and it became necessary to add a fourth day...Friday!
+And, as time has gone along, other activities have been added to the days leading up to Labor Day weekend as well.
 Oh, and by the way, that very first event ever held, the barrow show, is still on the schedule, being held at the Black Hawk East College Agriculture Center each year on the Wednesday before Hog Days begin.

 And there you have it...Hog Days history 101!